OutSystemsExperts/phonegap-nfc/README.md

 See [Getting Started](https://github.com/chariotsolutions/phonegap-nfc/blob/master/doc/GettingStartedCLI.md) and [Getting Started BlackBerry 10](https://github.com/chariotsolutions/phonegap-nfc/blob/master/doc/GettingStartedBlackberry10.md)for more details.

+## iOS Notes

+Reading NFC NDEF tags is supported on iPhone 7 and iPhone 7 Plus running iOS 11.
+To enable your app to detect NFC tags, the plugin adds the Near Field Communication Tag Reading capability in your Xcode project.
+You must build your application with XCode 9.
+See the [Apple Documentation](http://help.apple.com/xcode/mac/current/#/dev88ff319e7) for more info.

+Use [nfc.addNdefListener](#nfcaddndeflistener) to read NDEF NFC tags with iOS.
+Unfortunately, iOS also requires you to begin a session before scanning NFC tag.
+The JavaScript API contains two new iOS specific functions [nfc.beginSession](#nfcbeginsession) and [nfc.invalidateSession](#nfcinvalidatesession).

+You must call [nfc.beginSession](#nfcbeginsession) before every scan.

+The initial iOS version plugin does not support scanning multiple tags (invalidateAfterFirstRead:FALSE) or setting the alertMessage.
+If you have use cases or suggestions on the best way to support multi-read or alert messages, open a ticket for discussion.

 # NFC

 > The nfc object provides access to the device's NFC sensor.